Updated 5/20/2024

 Important Features of This Bill:

-- The state will be responsible for any costs incurred by the school district
+- The state will be responsible for any costs incurred by the school district in providing an adequate supply of period products to ensure the needs of students are met.

 Aunt Flow celebrates the state of New Jersey in its efforts to combat period poverty in schools by passing A1349/S1221.